‘Lioness’ Britney Spears Shows Off Red Highlights In Filtered Video With Sam Asghari

-Pop icon Britney Spears made a rare appearance on her boyfriend Sam Asghari’s Instagram page on Friday amidst ongoing family and conservatorship drama.
+Pop icon Britney Spears made a rare appearance on her boyfriend, Sam Asghari’s Instagram page on Friday amidst her ongoing family and conservatorship drama.
 In the video, Britney shows off her new brunette locks and it looks like she’s added some bold red highlights to them.
 She’s acting playful in the clip and puts an Instagram filter on it so that it looks like both she and Sam are wearing cat noses and ears.

 Sam and Britney were heading to the Daytime Beauty Awards where Sam was being honored for his work in the fitness industry.
-He calls Britney a lioness in the caption and thanks her for supporting him.
+He calls Britney a lioness in the caption, also thanking her for supporting him.

-Britney wore a fitted black mini-dress to the event and as The Inquisitr reports, she was seen dancing around in it in a video she posted which currently has close to 2 million views.
+Britney wore a fitted black mini dress to the event and as The Inquisitr reports, she was seen dancing around in it in a video she posted which currently has close to 2 million views.

 In the comments of Sam’s post, fans gushed over the couple, with some openly wondering why the two weren’t married as yet.